aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 I used an encoder-decoder model using a GRU in both the encoder and decoder.
 The encoder is bidirectional.
 The hidden state size in the forward and backward directions of the encoder is $$1000$$ and in the decoder is $$1000$$.
 The embedding dimensionality in both the encoder and decoder is $$1000$$.
 Both the encoder and decoder have $$4$$ layers.
 For attention, I used the scaled dot-product attention with $$d_v$$ equal to $$1000$$.
 The source vocab size and target vocab size were set to $$30,000$$.
 The models with attention and without attention contains ~$$189M$$ trainable params.

-For comparison, {% cite 10.5555/2969033.2969173 %} used bidirectional LSTM instead of GRU.
+For comparison, {% cite 10.5555/2969033.2969173 %} used LSTM instead of GRU.
 The vocab sizes were much larger at $$160,000$$ for the source and $$80,000$$ for the target.
 Their model contain $$384M$$ params.
 To the best of my knowledge the attention model implemented is approximately equal to {% cite DBLP:journals/corr/BahdanauCB14 %}, but they leave out some implementation details, so I cannot say for sure.

 ### Training details